Types of energy used by Australian business

 You can find energy choices that are good for the environment on the Australian Energy Regulator’s website.

-Did you know that you could save many thousands of dollars each year by installing a solar panels to power your business?
+Did you know that you could save many thousands of dollars each year by installing solar panels to power your business?
 Search our grants and assistance to see if your business may be eligible for funding.

 Also note that many small to medium businesses lease their premises.
 Because installing a solar system can involve building alterations, make sure you talk to your body corporate or landlord first.
 Solar installers and finance providers need the building owner’s approval before installing a solar system.